 If you haven't started a class, a message appears asking you to select a class.
-Select a class and then click Start Class.
+Select a class, and then click Start Class.

-- 5. Present your question to the class.
+- 6. Present your question to the class.

-- 6. Once all the students have answered the question, click Stop this question.
+- 7. After all students answer the question, click Stop this question.

-- 7. To save the results, click Save 💾.
+- 8. To save the results, click Save 💾.

-To add another question without clearing the results of the previous question, don't click Clear and then repeat steps 2 to 6.
+To add another question without clearing the results of the previous question, don't click Clear, and then repeat steps 2 to 6.